Corineus: Later traditions

 The tale is preserved in the works of later writers, including Michael Drayton and John Milton.

 John of Hauville's Architrenius (c.
 1184) was dedicated to Archbishop Walter de Coutances, who claimed descent from Corineus.
 The Architrenius changes Corineus into a greater figure than Brutus (who it says accompanied Corineus as his Achates), and describes him as "the world-conqueror", a second Hercules, who fought in the Trojan War: "the terror of Achilles and the Atrides, the cutter-down of giants and batterer of monsters".
 While "sojourning on the Tyrrhenian shores, Corineus destroyed the limbs of giants with a bone-crushing embrace.
 He was himself a giant, not in body but in his indomitable heroism.
 Though confined to medium stature, and with limbs not disproportionately thick, he seemed to assume a Titanic stature, massive and terrifying."
 After massacring the Aquitanians he sets sail for Britain "favoured by gods and winds, and guided by Diana to his destined corner of the world, he enters safe harbour on the Cornish coast at Totnes"; Cornwall is described as "flowing with milk and honey.
 Hence the place, at first named Corineia, over the course of time assumed the corrupted name of Cornubia."
-Arthur is later described as a descendant of Corineus.
+King Arthur is later described as a descendant of Corineus.

 The 13th century Prose Merlin calls the character Corneus, a descendant of giants, who was "a mervilouse knyght, and was moche and stronge".
 In this version, he and Brutus were two barons who fled the destruction of Troy, but while Brutus travelled to Britain, Corneus travelled to Brittany instead, where he built towns and castles, and gave his name to Cornouaille.
 Corneus' descendants were the giants who troubled the Britons, and they survived until the time of King Arthur.